Australian Encyclopaedia: Representation and Structure: From Edition I to Edition II

-Within all the editions of the Australian encyclopedia, the encyclopedia explicitly represents Australian life with the consideration of the significant number of investigations and research behind Australia and the people of Australia from past decades.
-Over 1800 biographical accounts of Australian public figures are covered within the encyclopedia, as well as the detailed analysis of Australia's geography, mineral assets and Australian animal and plant life.
-The first edition of the Australian Encyclopedia had commenced in 1912 and was published over a decade later.
+Within all the editions of the Australian Encyclopaedia, the encyclopaedia explicitly represents Australian life with the consideration of the significant number of investigations and research behind Australia and the people of Australia from past decades.
+Over 1800 biographical accounts of Australian public figures are covered within the encyclopaedia, as well as the detailed analysis of Australia's geography, mineral assets and Australian animal and plant life.
+The first edition of the Australian Encyclopaedia had commenced in 1912 and was published over a decade later.
 The second edition had significantly enlarged, volume wise, in order to adequately measure up to the developing subject matter.
-The editor in chief at the time, Alexander (Alec) Hugh Chisholm, provides an explanation for the expansion of the Australian Encyclopedia:
+The editor-in-chief at the time, Alexander (Alec) Hugh Chisholm, provides an explanation for the expansion of the Australian Encyclopaedia:

-“Science and industry have made remarkable progress since World War I and Australia has shared fully in this advancement.
+Science and industry have made remarkable progress since World War I and Australia has shared fully in this advancement.
 Industry throughout the Commonwealth was stimulated by the impact of World War II and the impetus has since been continued.
-Moreover, knowledge has broadened considerably in zoology, botany and kindred subjects- so much so, indeed, that most of the entries in the earlier encyclopedia on such subjects as mammals, birds, fishes, insects and plants, though authoritative in their period, have had to be written anew”.
+Moreover, knowledge has broadened considerably in zoology, botany and kindred subjects–so much so, indeed, that most of the entries in the earlier Encyclopaedia on such subjects as mammals, birds, fishes, insects and plants, though authoritative in their period, have had to be written anew.

 That is, the extension is justified by the progress and advancements made within industries and science since the first World War.
-Given that Australia shares and contributes towards this advancement, it is appropriate to formally acknowledge this within the Australian Encyclopedia.
-The first edition of the Australian Encyclopedia consisted of 2 volumes.
-The Australian Encyclopedia had then expanded in 1958 with the second edition featuring an additional 8 volumes.
+Given that Australia shares and contributes towards this advancement, it is appropriate to formally acknowledge this within the Australian Encyclopaedia.
+The first edition of the Australian Encyclopaedia consisted of 2 volumes.

+The Australian Encyclopaedia was then expanded in 1958, with the second edition featuring an additional 8 volumes.
 This 10 volume edition explores 6,200 subjects which are supported by over 2,000 illustrations and are all discussed with within 4,500,000 words.
-Within the encyclopedia, there are 2,200 biographies, 1,400 entries regarding geography and the flora and fauna aspect of the encyclopedia are covered by 1,600 articles.
-Despite the encyclopedia claiming to revolve around the nation of Australia as a continent, it also includes New Zealand and the Australian territories.
-The majority of the articles featured in the second edition of the Australian Encyclopedia are dedicated to history, geography and natural science.
-Furthermore, unlike the alphabetising of the general headings in the first edition of the Australian Encyclopedia, the second edition alphabetises its featured articles under specific headings.
+Within the encyclopaedia, there are 2,200 biographies, 1,400 entries regarding geography and the flora and fauna aspect of the encyclopaedia are covered by 1,600 articles.
+Despite the encyclopaedia claiming to revolve around the nation of Australia as a continent, it also includes New Zealand and the Australian territories.
+The majority of the articles featured in the second edition of the Australian Encyclopaedia are dedicated to history, geography and natural science.
+Furthermore, unlike the alphabetising of the general headings in the first edition of the Australian Encyclopaedia, the second edition alphabetises its featured articles under specific headings.